spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 The errors related to this check are prefixed with `IsCoreMethodUsedOnProjectLevel`.

-### Avoiding the error
+### Overriding a core method on the project level

-To avoid the error, override the existing methods with custom ones in the private API.
+To avoid the error, override the core methods with custom ones in the private API.

-### Example incompatible code
+#### Example of code and a related error

 `CustomerAccessUpdater` uses the `setContentTypesToInaccessible` method from the core level.